Student Good Guide

 Sample Surveying Personal Statement.
 I have always been fascinated by the built world around us.
 As a child, this took the form of being awestruck by large buildings and structures.
 As I grew up, I developed an interest in not just buildings in their finished form, but the process of their construction as well.

-17. How to Write a Quantity Surveyor Resume (With Example)
+18. How To Write a Quantity Surveyor Cover Letter (With Example)

 Assistant Quantity Surveyor CV Profile.
 Recruiters and hiring managers are busy, so it's essential to catch their attention from the get-go.
 A strong introductory profile (or personal statement, for junior candidates) at the top of the CV is the first thing they'll read, so it's a great chance to make an impression.